Melapress/wp-security-audit-log/readme.txt

 7. If there are more than 15 sites in a multisite, an auto complete site search shows up instead of the drop down menu (see [screenshots](https://wordpress.org/plugins/wp-security-audit-log/screenshots/) for reference)

 == Changelog ==

+= 1.6.1 (2015-05-04) =
+* **Bug Fixes**
+	* Fixed the monitoring of plugin updates for WordPress 4.2 [Support Ticket](https://wordpress.org/support/topic/not-logging-plugin-updates-in-42)
+	* Fixed an issue where multiple plugin updates triggered by drop down menu were not being reported
+	* Fixed a conflict with Magic Fields 2 plugin [Support Ticket](https://wordpress.org/support/topic/major-conflict-with-magic-fields-2)
+	* Updated the escaping of add_query_arg() function which could result in a potential XSS

 = 1.6.0 (2015-04-16) =
 * **New Security Alerts**